StarlingMarketingSoftware/Murmur/README.md

 ### Generating Seed Data for Local Vector Embeddings

+- If you don't need to generate new vector embeddings, just run 'npx prisma db seed'.
+If you have a new list of contacts to embed, follow the next steps:
 - Prepare a .csv of contacts.
-- Get contact-embeddings.ts (large file that cannot be committed to Github) from a team member and save it in prisma/seed-data
 - Seed only the contacts (comment out the line that seeds embeddings)
 - Call POST /api/vector-search/generate-embeddings
 - Run /scripts/export-embeddings.tsx `npx tsx scripts/export-embeddings.tsx`
-- Paste the generated .txt file's contents to /prisma/seed-data/contact-embeddings.ts
+- Paste the generated .txt file's contents to /prisma/seed-data/contactEmbeddings1.ts and contactEmbeddings2.ts.
+The reason the files are split is to avoid the 100MB limit per file for Github.
 - 'docker compose down -v' to reset postgres and elastic search databases.
 - 'docker compose up -d' to get fresh databases running.
 - Migrate and run all seed functions 'npx prisma migrate dev'